What's in this article?

 Depending on how sophisticated you’re able to be with your existing mortgage CRM, you may base the information on certain demographics such as location, age, or specific interests based on past interactions or behaviors.

-As a mortgage loan officer or lender, this “voice” and content should be easier to execute than it is for other types of companies, because you have a unique individual personality and style that you can embed into your content.
+As a mortgage loan officer or lender, this “voice” and content should be easier to execute than it is for other types of companies because you have a unique individual personality and style that you can embed into your content.

 It just may take some practice to figure out how to translate your voice into your content.

-Most importantly, have fun with it.
-Consumers have a strong interest in seeing the human side of businesses, because it helps them connect with you and make these important purchases and decisions.
+Consumers have a strong interest in seeing the human side of businesses because it helps them connect with you and make these important purchases and decisions.

 Mortgages are just one of many products today pivoting to consumer direct.